hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 ### Curve of type Color (AacFlSettingCurveColor)

 - `void WithOneFrame(Color desiredValue)` <br/>
+Define the curve to be exactly one frame by defining two constant keyframes, usually lasting 1/60th of a second, with the desired object reference value.

+### Curve of type ObjectReference (AacFlSettingCurveObjectReference) 💡

+- `void WithOneFrame(Object objectReference)` 💡<br/>
   Define the curve to be exactly one frame by defining two constant keyframes, usually lasting 1/60th of a second, with the desired color value.

-- `void WithKeyframes(AacFlUnit unit, Action<AacFlSettingKeyframesColor> action)` <br/>
-Start defining the keyframes with a lambda expression, expressing the unit.

 ### Keyframes of type Float (AacFlSettingKeyframes)